Skip to main content

 Test Scenarios

-Scenario 1: Simple Inference — AgentCore Base Performance
+Scenario 1: Simple Inference — AgentCore Baseline Performance

 • Concurrency: 1, 10, 50, 100, 200

-• Validation: Does AgentCore TTFT, TPS meet production SLA?
+• Validation: Do AgentCore TTFT, TPS meet production SLAs?

 • Input 500 / output 1000 tokens, concurrency: 1, 10, 50, 100

-• Validation: Custom Import performance differences and constraints
+• Validation: Performance differences and constraints of Custom Import

-• Quantization option comparison (Import support range vs vLLM AWQ/GPTQ/FP8)
+• Quantization option comparison (Import supported range vs vLLM AWQ/GPTQ/FP8)

 • Batch size / concurrent processing control availability

-• Model update time requirements (Import redeployment vs vLLM rolling update)
+• Model update turnaround time (Import redeployment vs vLLM rolling update)

-Scenario 3: Repeated System Prompts — Caching Effects
+Scenario 3: Repeated System Prompts — Caching Effect

-• 3 system prompts (2000 tokens each) fixed + user input only changes
+• 3 fixed system prompts (2000 tokens each) + only user input varies

 • Concurrency: 10, 50, 100